What is tetanus in horses?

 How is tetanus in horses prevented & treated?

 Tetanus is a preventable condition in horses.
 A vaccine is available for horses, which should be first administered at 12 weeks old, followed by annual boosters.
 Foals can even be protected from tetanus during the first few weeks of life if the pregnant mother is vaccinated for tetanus one month before the foal is born.
-Your veterinarian will minimize the horse's potential reaction to the tetanus vaccine by monitoring their condition following administration of the vaccine.
+Your veterinarian will minimize the potential reaction to the tetanus vaccine in horses by monitoring their condition following administration of the vaccine.

 An unvaccinated horse that is wounded is at risk for tetanus and should be taken to the vet right away.
 Your vet will usually administer a tetanus antitoxin to reduce the risk of the horse contracting the disease.
 The wounds should be cleaned and disinfected as soon as possible.
 The injured horse should be kept far from any farm equipment, fencing, dirty stables, or other animals until they are taken to the vet to be treated for their wound.